ObamaCare Subsidies

 If you don’t qualify for subsidies through the marketplace due to your income, then you’ll want to shop around outside the marketplace in addition to looking at Marketplace plans.

-Not all of the plans offered in your region are offered on the marketplace, and not all insurers participate in the marketplace.
-Some will find their best option on the marketplace (even without subsidies), while some will find their best option outside the marketplace.
-We strongly suggest finding a trusted broker or agent to help you with the process of shopping outside the marketplace.
-There is no need to make a choice until you are ready.
-However, regardless of how you shop, you’ll need to obtain coverage during open enrollment in the individual market.
+Not all of the plans offered in your region are available on the marketplace, and not all insurers participate in the marketplace.
+Some may find their best option on the marketplace (even without subsidies), while others might find a better option outside the marketplace.
+We strongly recommend finding a trusted broker or agent to help you with the process of shopping outside the marketplace.

 Get tips for shopping for health plans.